 T-Impact is a leading Lawtech firm, helping ambitious law firms evolve to survive in the rapidly changing legal industry.
 We work with your leadership team to define a Digital Transformation roadmap, then implement change projects that increase Revenue Per Lawyer (RPL) and respond to new competition & customer demands.

 Our Artificial Intelligence (AI) subscriptions enable law firms to test the water with a minimal investment, building a solid business case to justify more substantial projects.
 One of our most popular products is the Robotics Process Automation (RPA) subscription, which can usually be implemented in weeks, providing clear returns and building confidence in the technology.
-Speak with one of our experts today to learn how other law firms are embracing this technology to get ahead of the market.
+Speak with one of our experts today to learn how other law firms are embracing this technology to get ahead of the market or find out about our specialist events for Legal Managing Partners.

 When a law firm is acquired, the data in the case management system is taken “as is”.
 It can often be difficult to upsell and cross-sell services to the acquired customer base if the customer contact data is inaccurate.
 Advanced features of your case management tool rely on accurate data and often can’t be used until the data is cleansed.